gctools-outilsgc/aurora-website/src/docs/en/component/cards.md

 ## Example

 A card is a flexible and extensible content container.
-It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.
+It includes options for headers and footers, a wide variety of content, contextual background colours, and powerful display options.

-Cards are built with as little markup and styles as possible, but still manage to deliver a ton of control and customization.
+Cards are built with as little markup and as few styles as possible, but still manage to deliver a ton of control and customization.
 Built with flexbox, they offer easy alignment and mix well with other Bootstrap components.
 They have no margin by default, so use spacing utilities as needed.

 Below is an example of a basic card with mixed content and a fixed width.
 Cards have no fixed width to start, so they’ll naturally fill the full width of its parent element.
 This is easily customized with various sizing options.
 Use custom CSS in your stylesheets or as inline styles to set a width.